LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Results
 1. 24 Unsupported variable types were rejected.
 2. 20 Numeric variable types used were:
-- Highly correlated positively i.e. the variables have a strong relationship with each other
+- Highly positively correlated i.e. the variables have a strong relationship with each other.
-- Positively Skewed:
+- Positively Skewed Data Distribution:

   Slightly Skewed = Quebec, Iran, China, Other Countries  with Skewness valesss within the range of  0.5 and 1.